srikanth261/PUI2017_sn2495/HW7_sn2495/README.md

 methodology part of the write up.

 The PDF version of the document is attached to this homework.
 It can also be found at the following link: https://www.authorea.com/210947/1TFOO9JcPyG635su70csNw

+Assignment 3: SQL
+I worked with Jon Kastelan on this.
+We both wrote the code in our own laptops and compared the results.
+Later I discussed the work with Davey Ives and went through it again.